stackbit/jamstackthemes/content/theme/hugo-connectome.md

   - No CMS
 css:
   - Bulma
+description: >-
-description: A Hugo theme for online community notes with backlinks and graph of connected notes.
+  A Hugo theme for online community notes with backlinks and graph of connected notes.
+stale: false
 ---

 # A Theme for Connected Notes